 There at hundreds of web hosting companies on the Internet.
 There is no such thing as an “overall best” – only the best for you & your situation.
 Since you are reading this guide, I’ll make a few assumptions (ie, performance needs, budget parameters, etc).
-If you want to take a quiz – you can do that here.

 - InMotion Hosting – Independently-owned with great customer service & 90 day money back guarantee.
 Well-priced plans (with some caps) that have great performance, and can grow as your site grows.
 This site actually uses a hosting plan with them.
 I’ll also use their site for screenshots.
 See their plans w/ 53% off discount here.

 The purchase & setup steps in this guide work for all three companies mentioned (and others), but will come from InMotion Hosting if you want to follow along exactly.
 HostGator has a few more ads/upsells but is otherwise the same.
 Web Hosting Hub is almost exactly the same.

 Step 1.
 Choose the hosting plan that fits your current goals.

 Go to InMotion Hosting’s plans, and view their ‘Shared Business Hosting Plans’.
 Then select the plan you want.
 The Launch Plan is great if you have just one or two website ideas.
 The Power Plan is good if you have several you want to run, plus maybe some test websites on subdomains.
 The Pro Plan is good if you want no limits.

 Next, fill in your domain name and continue.